gillerick/learning-rust/README.md

 - Tuples are constructed using parentheses (), and each tuple itself is a value with type signature (T1, T2, ...), where T1, T2 are the types of its members.
 - Functions can use tuples to return multiple values, as tuples can hold any number of values.

+#### 1.3.
+Arrays and Slices

+- An array is a collection of objects of the same type T, stored in contiguous memory.
+- Arrays are created using brackets `[]`, and their length, which is known at compile time, is part of their type signature [T; length].
+- Slices are similar to arrays, but their length is not known at compile time.
+- Instead, a slice is a two-word object, the first word is a pointer to the data, and the second word is the length of the slice.
+The word size is the same as usize, determined by the processor architecture e.g. 64 bits on an x86-64.
+Slices can be used to borrow a section of an array, and have the type signature `&[T]`.